Rams lock up TE Higbee through 2023 | Devdiscourse

 The Los Angeles Rams and tight end Tyler Higbee agreed to terms Thursday on a four-year extension through 2023.
-The deal has a base value of $31 million (more than $36 million with incentives) and includes $15 million in guarantees, NFL Network's Ian Rapoport reported.
+Terms were not disclosed, but ESPN's Adam Schefter reported the deal vaults Higbee into the top 10 at his position.

 Higbee, 26, was entering the final year of his four-year, $2.9 million rookie contract signed in 2016.
 A fourth-round pick in 2016 out of Western Kentucky, Higbee has played in all 48 games (39 starts) and caught 60 passes for 672 yards and four touchdowns over the last three seasons.